ericrogler/Green-Book/Z021_Design_Systems_EdTech.md

 - If you want to make good designs, you have to start designing.
 - Learn not to fall in love with your work, because change is likely and sometimes forced.

+### **Environmental Constraints**

+There's two other constraints to design systems.

+The first one is you may have to design something that accommodates *another* design.
+You may design a machine that looks amazing and does a great many things... but there's a catch.
+You have to use a specific set of screws, fasteners, and more, which are strictly defined and standardized to the point custom versions of these parts are extremely expensive.
+The environment may also restrict *how* you can design something, which is another cost.

+A more practical example in 2025 may be smartphone applications.
+In the links above, there were various examples of design systems.
+If you were to make your own application on their software/hardware, you also have to obey the rules of their design systems.
+You may have to design menus a certain way, have animations function at specific timings, and have interactions be consistent with how the phone is normally utilized.
+That's only a few examples out of countless many, as compliance ensures your product functions as intended in the environment it is presented and utilized in.

+Another environmental constraint I've experienced is when you need to do "field modifications."
+This may be issues with how a product looks on paper vs real life, it could be issues between professions like architects and engineers or designers and developers, and engineers and machinists, or just "the plan didn't cover this, what do we do?"

+In cases like these, you may have to make an educated guess based on what is feasible and what is allowed.
+One example may be you received 2x6 planks when you need 2x4 planks, but you know you have a table saw around to cut down a 2x6 into a 2x4.
+Another example may be you need a tool or part to complete something, so you decide to peruse the environment and subsist on a potentially questionable, but surprisingly effective, "fix" to solve the problem at hand.

+The general lesson is this: you can do a lot of things on paper, but not as many things in practice.
+When in doubt, try to create *practical* prototypes to ensure the theory is as close to practice/real-life as possible.

+### **The Penthouse Software "Suite"**

+Chances are you have purchased a product made by a particular company.

+There's also a chance that same company has products compatible with what you currently have, but not compatible with similar products made by a different company.

+If you're wondering why they aren't cross-compatible, it's because they want you, the consumer, to buy *their* products and not their competitor's products.
+Why should I let you buy 1 of my products and 1 of another company's products, when I can get you to buy *2* of my products so I can earn more income?
+- *The answer is it also costs money, but I'll pretend I didn't answer it here.*

+This can occur in software, hardware, a custom bed for man's best friend, the cardboard box, a stack of paper.
+You name it.

+A company can do a lot of things to get you to buy their products:
+1. They can make one product exceptionally well you'll want for a long time.
+2. They can make one well-made product to get you into the door, then offer other items to keep your interest over time.
+3. They could offer a product which functions well, but also make a separate service tied to that specific product.
+4. They can also make a large variety of products to try and suit many needs so they become your one-stop-shop for goods.

+A "suite" as the title implies mainly concerns software and items 2 and 3 in the list above.
+It's a set of software where each "software" in the set forms a "suite."
+You could purchase parts of a suite or the full suite, but you could be forced to buy the whole suite.

+At the end of the day, a suite is an anchor to get you to use and purchase the companies products.
+The setup of a suite also makes it so as long as you really like at least one or more products in said suite, you might pay for a bundled price despite not utilizing part of a suite.

+It's like a penthouse suite in real life.
+It comes with a lot of features you may or may not use during your stay, but you pay the price for the *opportunity* to have all these features bundled up nicely for you in case you *do* want to use them.

 ### **What about EdTech?**

 Many rules and concepts you find in design systems, you'll find in EdTech and other digital and physical mediums.
 Some tools are well-designed and others are not.
 Quality typically improves over time, but gaps and deficiencies persist between iterations of new products.